Charlotte Flair: Personal life

 On September 5, 2008, in Chapel Hill, North Carolina, Flair was arrested for assaulting a police officer, after a fight involving her then-boyfriend and her father.
 She pleaded guilty to a lesser charge and was sentenced to 45 days in jail, which was reduced to supervised probation and a $200 fine.

 From May 2010 until February 2013, Flair was married to Riki Johnson.
 In Second Nature, a joint biography of her and her father released in late 2017, she revealed that she allegedly left Johnson after having been the victim of domestic assault multiple times.
 In October 2018, Johnson filed a lawsuit against Flair, her father, author Brian Shields, and WWE for "defamatory statements" in the book.
 From 2013 to October 2015, Flair was married to English wrestler Thomas Latimer, better known as Bram.
 She began dating Mexican wrestler Manuel Andrade Oropeza, better known as Andrade, in February 2019.
-The couple got engaged on January 1, 2020, and got married on May 27, 2022, in Mexico.
+The couple got engaged on January 1, 2020, and were married on May 27, 2022, in Mexico.
+Flair filed for divorce in June 2024, and the divorce was finalized that October.

 Flair has multiple tattoos, including two hearts above her waistline, her first husband Riki's name below her waistline, a heart on her left wrist, a quote from the Bible on the left side of her torso that reads "guard your heart above all else, for it will determine the course of your life" (Proverbs 4:23), a cross on the right side of her torso, and a quote on her right forearm reading "a little patience..." from the Guns N' Roses song "Patience".
 The latter two are tributes to her late brother, Reid.